 So after a couple of days in Nagarkot we wanted some culture and treasures and took the hotel taxi from Nagarkot to Bhaktapur.
-A short drive on the map, 13 km ,but it took us an hour and a half, yes, it really did!
-Good that we had one of the best drivers you can think about.
-I normally get worried on roads like that.
+The short drive on the map, only 13 km, took us an hour and a half, yes, it really did!
+Good that our hotel driver was one of the best drivers you can think about.
+I normally get super worried on roads like this.

 Yet Bhaktapur is worth the bumpy downhill ride.
-We checked in a boutique apartment just off Bhaktapur’s Durbar Square and started exploring.
-When it gets dark there’s not much that happens in the city but we continued the next day.
+We checked in a boutique apartment just off Bhaktapur’s Durbar Square and started exploring the city.
+Then it got dark and at dark not much happens in Nepal cities, but we continued the next day.